7targets/7targets-docs/_posts/2021-08-01-what-is-the-difference-between-continue-followup-and-restart-followup.md

 ![image](../../images/Different-followup-6.jpg)

-## Step-5
+## Step-4

-Write the message you want to send and click on 'Yes'.
+Write the note to save, select the date and time for the messages to continue.
+The the number of leads for confirmation and click on 'Yes'.

 ![image](../../images/Different-followup-7.jpg)

-Note: All the selected leads will get the new follow-up message.
+Note: All the selected leads will be continued as per the schedule and the next message in the schedule for that lead.

-**Restart Followup**
+## Restart Followup

-Restart follow-up is done when you want to send a Followup message to all the leads from the beginning.
+**Restart Followup** will start sending the messages for the restarted leads from the first message in the schedule sequence.
+This action is useful if you want to restart followup for certain leads on a different schedule.

-## Step-6
+## Step-5

-Go to 'Leads' and select the state.
+Go to 'Leads' and filter by Processed state.
+You can use other filters as required.

 ![image](../../images/Different-followup-8.jpg)

-## Step-7
+## Step-6

 Click on 'Apply'.